rozek/multi_io-thing/README.md

 ![Schematic](./multi_io/circuit/images/schematic.png)

+The digital input pins are configured with pull-up resistors which makes them "active low": when open, they report `0` although their internal state is HIGH.
+Pull them to ground in order to read a `1`.

 ## Installation and Usage ##

 Below are instructions for installation and use of the "multi_io" thing - skip whatever does not seem applicable: